bunsenmcdubbs/bunsenmcdubbs.github.io/README.md

 # This is my website

-I use Jekyll and Bootstrap
+I use Jekyll, PureCSS, jQuery and slabtext jQuery plugin.

 master branch is the "production" branch with live code

-new_styling is the frontend experimental sandbox